Background: Dulles International Airport

 Mitchell Berger's submission raised concerns about operational continuity and airline service, advocating that any Dulles modernization maintain service to small and underserved markets that might be deprioritized by a profit-maximizing private operator.
 This concern reflects the tension between public service obligation (ensuring broad, equitable airline access) and private return maximization (focusing on high-margin, high-traffic routes).
 Properly drafted concession agreements address this through service requirements and airline access provisions.

-Critical Gaps in the RFI: What Wasn't Proposed
+Absences in the RFI: What Wasn't Proposed

-As important as what the 31 RFI respondents proposed is what was conspicuously absent.
+Notably absent were.
 Several categories of potential responses were not submitted, which tells us something about market perception and strategic calculation.

 Absence of Federal Infrastructure Proposals: No responses proposed federal investment or federal operation of Dulles.
 Given the Biden (and now Trump) administrations' focus on infrastructure investment, one might have expected proposals for federal capital investment, federal bonding programs, or federal/public partnership models.
 The absence of such proposals suggests that the RFI was interpreted as seeking private-sector solutions, and federal investment options were outside the scope contemplated.